 Q: Will you ever re-release episodes with more in-depth editing?

 A: Yes, the episodes released on day one are simply the first pass, and we do intend to go back and give update them with improved translations and editing later on.
-At the time of writing this, we have revised subs available for episodes 27 through 92 of Sun & Moon.

 Q: Will you sub promo material, the movies, or past Pokémon series?